-Our proposal, called the void space reduction method, reduces the ill-effect of the void space by using wavelength conversion.
-The wavelength of the packet is converted so that the influence of the void space is minimized.
+Our proposal, called the void space reduction method, reduces the adverse effect of void space by wavelength conversion.
+The wavelength of the packet is converted so that the influence of void space is minimized.
 Figure 5 illustrates our approach.
-Suppose that a new packet destined for output port 1 arrives at the switch.
-The packet is assigned wavelength w_1 and is stored in the buffer.
-If the next arriving packet is assigned wavelength w_1 , a void space between two time slots appears.
-On the other hand, our method compares the queue lengths of the wavelength buffers and selects a wavelength which will minimize the void space.
-In the above case, therefore the new packet is assigned wavelength w_2 , and thus we can avoid void space completely.
+Suppose that a new packet destined for output port 1 arrives at a switch.
+The packet is assigned wavelength $w_1$ and is stored in the buffer.
+If the next arriving packet is assigned wavelength $w_1$ , void space between two time slots appears.
+On the other hand, our method compares the queue lengths of the wavelength buffers and selects a wavelength which will minimize void space.
+In the above case, therefore, the new packet is assigned wavelength $w_2$ , and there by preventing formation of void space completely.
 Note that this method can be applied to Algorithms A1 through A3.

 More specifically, our method works as follows.
 To implement our method, we introduce a virtual queue within the physical shared buffer.
-A virtual queue is a logical queue maintained for each of the combinations of the output port and wavelength on the output fiber.
+A virtual queue is a logical queue maintained for each combination of the output port and wavelength on the output fiber.
 Thus, there are a number $N \times W$ of virtual queues in the shared buffer.
-We also introduce a counter to maintain the output time of the last packet in the virtual queue.
+We also introduce a counter for maintaining the output time of the last packet in the virtual queue.
 When a new packet arrives and is decided to be stored in the buffer (i.e., because no available wavelength is found), the scheduler finds the smallest difference between the physical queue length of the wavelength and the virtual queue counter.
 Then, the packet is inserted into FDL.
-After the packet goes through the FDL, the wavelength of the wavelength of the variable variable wavelength that is actually used on the output fiber.
+After the packet goes through the FDL, the wavelength of the packet is tuned to the wavelength that is actually used for the output fiber.